Wise Review [2023] – 7 Must Knows

 These options vary based on the sending country but you can see the options available to you here.
 (See A in image)

-(2) The country you are sending money to is usually not something you can change, but this does make a big difference.
+(2) The country you are sending money to plays a significant role in transfer speed, especially in international wire transfers.
 This is because of many factors including if SWIFT or SEPA and other factors can mean this time can range from instantaneous to 2 days.

 Fortunately, Wise has a trick up its sleeve.